katjaweb/mlops-fake-news-prediction/README.md

 * Performs inference and returns classification results
 * Outputs both predicted label and class probabilities

-**Training Pipeline:** A batch monitoring pipeline that tracks model and data quality over time using EvidentlyAI, stores computed metrics in a PostgreSQL database, and visualizes them with Grafana.
+**Monitoring Pipeline:** A batch monitoring pipeline that tracks model and data quality over time using EvidentlyAI, stores computed metrics in a PostgreSQL database, and visualizes them with Grafana.
 It evaluates model performance and data drift daily using held-out labeled data, ensuring long-term model reliability.

 * Batch Monitoring with EvidentlyAI for drift, missing values, and classification metrics
 * Loads reference and validation data from S3 for comparison